 MAPS (Monitoring Avian Productivity and Survivorship) is an international program coordinated by the Institute for Bird Populations to monitor the status of population trends in breeding birds throughout North America.
 Over 500 MAPS stations from North, Central and South America contribute data annually to the Institute for Bird Populations database.

-To view daily 2016 MAPS Data from any SARR MAPS station click on the links below.
+To view annual 2017 MAPS Data from any SARR MAPS station click on the links below.